TechnionTDK/jbs-json23plet/README.md

 Each validator is build from "registerdValidators" (rules) and two getors to get the json data from the file or the Json object. <br />
 To create your own validator do as followed:
-1. create yourValidator.java class which extend JsonValidator class and drop it in jbs-json23plet/src/main/java/json23plet/JsonValidators/
+1. Create yourValidator.java class which extend JsonValidator class and drop it in jbs-json23plet/src/main/java/json23plet/JsonValidators/
 1. Call your validator before you generate as followed: